 Certificate in Polysomnography

 Students interested in polysomnography programs might want to consider enrolling in those accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
 Coursework in these programs might cover proper protocol regarding patient interaction.
 Additional topics could include:

-- Physiology of sleep
+- Physiology and stages of sleep

 - Sleep data equipment

 - Sleep disorders in women